 Little calf Valentina making use of a bale feeder for an extra comfy bed in their winter paddock.
 These two come from generations of Devon breeding on our farm, but somehow the white face from a long ago Hereford ancestor just keeps peaking through....

 Our beef is available by the cut at the Norwich Farmers’ Markets as well as right here at the farm.
-You can sign up for a Meat CSA Share with or without a vegetable share, which gives you a monthly mix of beef, pork and chicken for a small discount.
+You can sign up for a Meat CSA Share with or without a vegetable share, which gives you a monthly mix of beef, pork and chicken for a regular supply of delicious and healthy meat.
 We occasionally sell beef animals by the whole, half or quarter, contact us for more information.

 Pigs are smart and piglets are cute.
 We purchase weaned organic piglets in the spring and raise them on our organic fields, feeding them weeds and cull vegetables from the farm and certified organic grain.